dreamcat4/php-fpm/readme.markdown

 ## Configure flags

-	--with-libevent[=PATH]  Path to the libevent, for fpm SAPI [/usr/local] --with-fpm-bin[=PATH]   Set the path for the php-fpm binary [/usr/local/bin/php-fpm] --with-fpm-port[=PORT]  Set the tcp port number to listen for cgi requests [9000] --with-fpm-conf[=PATH]  Set the path for the php-fpm configuration file [/etc/php-fpm.conf] --with-fpm-log[=PATH]   Set the path for the php-fpm log file [/var/log/php-fpm.log] --with-fpm-pid[=PATH]   Set the path for the php-fpm pid file [/var/run/php-fpm.pid] --with-fpm-user[=USER]  Set the user for the php-fpm to run as [nobody] --with-fpm-group[=GRP]  Set the group for php-fpm to run as.
+	--with-libevent[=PATH]       Path to the libevent, for fpm SAPI [/usr/local] --with-fpm-bin[=PATH]        Set the path for the php-fpm binary [/usr/local/bin/php-fpm] --with-fpm-port[=PORT]       Set the tcp port number to listen for cgi requests [9000] --with-fpm-conf[=PATH]       Set the path for the php-fpm configuration file [/etc/php-fpm.conf] --with[out]-fpm-init[=PATH]  Set the path for the php-fpm init file [/etc/init.d/php-fpm] --with-fpm-log[=PATH]        Set the path for the php-fpm log file [/var/log/php-fpm.log] --with-fpm-pid[=PATH]        Set the path for the php-fpm pid file [/var/run/php-fpm.pid] --with-fpm-user[=USER]       Set the user for the php-fpm to run as [nobody] --with-fpm-group[=GRP]       Set the group for php-fpm to run as.
 For a system user, this should be set to match the fpm username [nobody]

 ## Installation